KuldeepSJadon/ICRISAT_workshop/_episodes/07-knitr-markdown.md

 ## Creating an R Markdown file

-Within RStudio, click File &rarr; New File &rarr; R Markdown and you'll get a dialog box like this:
+Within RStudio, click File &rarr; New File &rarr; R Markdown and you'll get a dialogue box like this:

 ![](../fig/New_R_Markdown.png)